DEFINITION

 What Are The Most Important PLG Metrics?

-Each department aligning to offer the best product and optimize the user experience is crucial for product-led growth.
+Each department’s alignment to offer the best product and optimize the user experience is crucial for product-led growth.
 Adequate data monitoring of PLG metrics is essential to achieve this objective.
-These metrics help understand the customer journey, track client actions, and product revenue.
+These metrics help understand the customer journey and track client actions and product revenue.

 The following are the top six PLG metrics you should be monitoring: